Force Application Machines seat calibration

-Working closely with Lear we were able to design a FAM that connected to Lear’ production line and which tested a pair of left and right seats simultaneously.
+Working closely with Lear we were able to design a FAM that connected to Lear’s production line and which tested a pair of left and right seats simultaneously.

 Once the seats are introduced into the FAM via a conveyor, their presence is detected and the FAM operator is instructed to connect the test harnesses to the seat connectors.
-The FAM then prompts the operator to initiate the calibration test cycle and commences a laser measurement check of the seat position for correctness before the test commences.
+The FAM then prompts the operator to initiate the calibration test cycle and commences a laser measurement check of the seat position for correctness before running the test.

-The test cycle deploys a Seat-Butt-Form under load onto the seat to pre-determined calibrated forces which ensures that the seat can detect weather an adult or child has sat in the seat or whether an object / parcel has been placed onto the seat.
-The test cycle also tests that the seat is working correctly in detecting the presence of a seat belt system.
+The test cycle deploys a Seat-Butt-Form under load onto the seat to pre-determined calibrated forces which ensures that the seat can detect whether an adult or child has sat in the seat or whether an object / parcel has been placed onto the seat.
+The test cycle also tests that the seat is working correctly by detecting the presence of a seat belt system.

 This information is sent to the car’s restraints ECU to sound an alarm if the occupant hasn’t buckled their seatbelt and to know if an airbag is required to be deployed and at what charge in the event of a collision.

-Sorion’ Sextans test software manages the test process and the results of each test cycle are communicated back to the Sorion Orion database, which via a web browser, allows for bespoke quality assurance and performance reports to be produced.
+The results of each test cycle are communicated back to the Sorion Orion database, which via a web browser, allows for bespoke quality assurance and performance reports to be produced.